 About Award Cash Management $ervice

 Attention NSF Awardees: Starting April 4, 2013, National Science Foundation (NSF) awardee institutions should submit their final Federal Financial Report (FFR) and convert to the Award Cash Management $ervice (ACM$) on Research.gov.
-Additionally, NSF will turn off the FastLane cash request function on March 26, 2013.
+Additionally, NSF disabled the FastLane cash request function effective March 26, 2013.
 View Instructions.

 The Award Cash Management $ervice (ACM$) is a new approach to award payments and post-award financial processes which will transition financial processing of award payments from the current “pooling” method to a “grant-by-grant” method.
 This will require the submission of award level payment amounts each time funds are requested.
 Customers will access ACM$ through Research.gov starting in 2013.
 The National Science Foundation (NSF) will continue to communicate with awardee institutions as this new service is made available.